What Happens When You Take a Risk While Driving?

 There were 6.14 million car accidents in the U.S. in 2023.
 Although factors, such as weather conditions and mechanical issues, contribute to the number of accidents, risky driving is responsible for 94% of car accidents.

-Risky driving refers to any behavior that increases the risk of an accident while driving.
+Risky driving refers to any behavior that increases the risk of motor vehicle accident while driving.
 You may still be wondering, “What’s an example of risk while driving?”
 Breaking traffic laws, such as driving around the crossing gates when a train is approaching, and using a cell phone while driving, are only two of the many risky driving habits people unfortunately have.

 Engaging in risky driving increases the risk of accidents and injuries, and can have financial and legal consequences.
 Let’s take a look at the risks and legal implications of risky driving.